mcepeda/ExampleAnalysisExercise/README.md

 Exercises:
 - **Exercise 0**: get this program to run and inspect the results :)

-- **Exercise 1**: plot different muon variables out of the ones available
+- **Exercise 1**: change the script to plot additional muon variables from of the ones available (see above for choices)
 - **Exercise 2**: plot also taus and electrons
 - **Exercise 3**: what is the origin of the muons in the event? distinguish muons that are decayed from a tau and muons that aren't: are they similar?
 - **Exercise 4**: what is the origin of the electrons in the event? distinguish electrons that are decayed from a tau and electrons that aren't: are they similar?